-With few exceptions, the Foundation is no longer subject to income tax examinations by tax authorities for its fiscal years ended before June 30, 2019.
+With few exceptions, the Foundation is no longer subject to income tax examinations by tax authorities for its fiscal years ended before June 30, 2020.

-NOTE 16 - EMPLOYEE BENEFIT PLAN:
+NOTE 15 - EMPLOYEE BENEFIT PLAN:

 The Foundation is a co-sponsor with the Association of a 401(k) Deferred Compensation and Retirement Plan covering substantially all salaried employees.
 Contributions to the Plan are determined annually at the discretion of the Board of Trustees.
 In addition, the Plan allows eligible employees to defer a portion of their annual compensation, pursuant to section 401(k) of the Internal Revenue Code.
-The Foundation contributed approximately \$67,000 and \$140,000 to the Plan for the years ended June 30, 2022 and 2021, respectively.
+The Foundation contributed approximately \$151,000 and \$67,000 to the Plan for the years ended June 30, 2023 and 2022, respectively.

 The Foundation has a nonqualified deferred compensation plan for a key employee.
 The plan provides for payments to a key employee conditioned upon their retirement and separation from service on or after attaining age 65.
 Investment earnings accrue to the benefit of the Plan participant.
-The total amount expensed under the plan amounted to \$5,000 and \$-0- for the years ended June 30, 2022 and 2021.
+The total amount expensed under the plan amounted to \$5,000 for the years ended June 30, 2023 and 2022.

-NOTE 17 - RELATED PARTY TRANSACTIONS:
+NOTE 16 - RELATED PARTY TRANSACTIONS:

-The Association pledged \$50,000 and \$250,000 to the Foundation's endowment campaign during the years ended June 30, 2022 and 2021, respectively.
+The Association pledged \$50,000 to the Foundation's endowment campaign during the years ended June 30, 2023 and 2022.